footballdaniel/zDepthRenderingCave/README.md

 #### Setup CSV reader
 - The `CsvFileReader.cs` is to be downloaded from the repository and added as a component to the quad.
-- The file `Short_008.csv' provides exemplary values for the file reader.
+- The file `Short_008.csv` provides exemplary values for the file reader.
 After adding the csv to the asset folder, drag the csv onto the `CsvFileReader` Component
 - The `CsvFileReader` component requires specification about the object that needs to be moved.
 Drag the quad into the `Object to be moved`
 - Hit play

+### 99_Example
+- A unity package `zDepthExample.unitypackage` is accessible in the library.
+In any compatible Unity project, the package can be imported or dropped into the assets folder.
+- In the package, the Object `Quad` is used as a surface for a Webm-Video.
+In this package, two video players are attached to the `Quad`: The active player pulls an exemplary Video from the internet.
+If you have your own Webm Video on your drive, you can link it to the second (inactive) video player to display

+Contact: email.daniel.ch@gmail.com  http://www.science.football